 Types of Available Aid

 LMU is committed to providing students access to quality student loans and participates in the Federal Direct Student Loan Program provided by the U.S. Department of Education.
-There are a variety of loans available to qualified graduate, professional, and law students.
+Various loans are available to qualified graduate, professional, and law students.

 Because loans must be repaid, it is important that students understand the terms and conditions associated with each loan program before deciding to borrow.
-Federal loans require students to complete Entrance Loan Counseling, and a Master Promissory Note (MPN) prior to receiving loan funds.
+Federal loans require students to complete Entrance Loan Counseling and a Master Promissory Note (MPN) before receiving loan funds.

-Remember to never borrow more than you need, and to carefully review all documents that you receive from your lender, especially the disclosure statement that you will receive after your loan payments disburse.
+Remember never to borrow more than you need and carefully review all documents you receive from your lender, especially the disclosure statement you will receive after your loans are disbursed.

 • Applicants applying to the JD program are automatically considered for merit-based scholarships by the Office of Admissions during the admissions process.
 Scholarship awards range from partial tuition to full-tuition scholarships, which include mandatory fees and a stipend for books.
 Applicants interested in scholarships should submit their admissions application on or before the admissions application priority deadline.
 Students who have been selected for a scholarship will be notified by the Office of Admissions.